 MATLAB, SCILAB, Mathematica

-These are integrated technical computing environments that combine numeric computation capabilities with advanced graphics and visualization.
+These are integrated technical computing environments that combine numerical and symbolic computation capabilities with advanced graphics and visualization.

 Slic3r, Repetier